With just a tiny bit of water, a handful of seeds and some sunshine, your garden makes its own magic.

 - Low pH?
 Power the Sour.
 You’ve got sour, also called acidic, soil with a pH level under 7.
 Before remedying, remember some plants like this!
-Raise soil pH levels by adding Espoma’s Organic Lightening Lime.
+Raise soil pH levels by adding Espoma’s Organic Garden Lime.

 - High pH?
 Treat the Sweet.
 Soil with a pH level over 7 is known as sweet, or alkaline, soil.
 To fix, add Espoma Organic Soil Acidifier.